-The internship program in clinical psychology, accredited by the American Psychological Association*, has been offered by the Department of Child and Adolescent Psychiatry at Lurie Children's since 1963.
+The internship program in clinical psychology, accredited by the American Psychological Association*, has been offered by the Pritzker Department of Psychiatry and Behavioral Health at Lurie Children's since 1963.

 Our program is designed to train competent psychologists to provide services to a highly diverse population of children and families in pediatric and mental health settings.
 Upon completing the program, interns will be skilled in the areas of diagnostic assessment, psychoeducational and developmental evaluation, behavioral analysis, short-term therapy, parent training, cognitive behavior treatment, individual child therapy, family therapy, consultation with school and agency personnel, and consultation in a medical setting.